Button Crafts: 8 Ideas Plus Free Instructions

 Remember to keep some of your buttons available for mending clothes.
 It’s all too common to lose a button and then not be able to easily find a replacement.

-Permission is granted for you to make and sell crocheted items using Amy Solovay’s free crochet patterns that are posted at Knittingcrochetcrafts.com — which includes the crochet Christmas tree applique, Christmas tree ornament and Christmas button necklace pictured above.
+You can make button craft projects like these to sell.
+Permission is granted for you to make and sell crocheted items using Amy Solovay’s free crochet patterns that are posted at Knittingcrochetcrafts.com — which includes the DIY button necklace and the crocheted flowers pictured above.
 It also includes the other crochet projects designed by Amy Solovay that you’ll find at Knittingcrochetcrafts.com.
 However, please note that you MUST take your own photos of the finished projects you create using Amy’s patterns.
-Permission is NOT GRANTED for using the photos at either Knittingcrochetcrafts.com or Knittingcrochetcrafts.com for any purpose — not for selling your items, not for pinning on Pinterest and not for using at any other blog, website or social media network.
+Permission is NOT GRANTED for using the photos at Knittingcrochetcrafts.com for any purpose — not for selling your items, not for pinning on Pinterest and not for using at any other blog, website or social media network.

-So there you have it: That’s our roundup of fun button crafts that are suitable for kids, adults and seniors.
+So there you have it: That concludes this roundup of fun button crafts that are suitable for kids, adults and seniors.
 We hope you found some button craft ideas that appeal to you.

 More Craft Pages You Might Enjoy: